vdubya/BIMJSON/README.md

 - A `"FeatureCollection"` is of `"featureType"` `"Site"`, `"Building"`, `"Floor"`, `"Space"`, or `"Component"` in this hierarchical sequence.
 - Except fo the `"Site"`, each of these objects contains the foreign key id of its parent object in the following format: [parent]_id (e.g. site_id, building_id, etc.).
 - Each of these objects must have a member with the name `"geometry"`.
-- Each of these objects has a fixed set of attibutes in the `"properties"` and may have other member objects with additional building data.
+- Each of these objects has a fixed set of attributes in the `"properties"` and may have other member objects with additional building data.

 ### 4.3.
 AttributeCollection
-- An `"AttributeCollection"` of type `"System"`, `"Zone"`, `"Contact"`, `"ComponentType"` and possibley others contain non-geometric building data.
+- An `"AttributeCollection"` of type `"System"`, `"Zone"`, `"Contact"`, `"ComponentType"` and possibly others contain non-geometric building data.

 ### 5.1 The Site Feature
 - The coordinates in the `"Site"` object are always longitude/latitude coordinates based on the WGS84 datum.